unisar/NeuronSegmentation/README.md

 size 30*30 with a padding of 25*25 pixels.
 NMF is applied to smaller blocks of

 ### NMF Configuration
-The NMF model is based on the the following local NMF model: https://github.com/thunder-project/thunder-extraction Changes that we implemented:
+The NMF model is based on the the following local NMF implementation: https://github.com/thunder-project/thunder-extraction.
+Changes that we implemented:
 - The original implementation read the images as it is, without filtering out any noise in the images
 - Before feeding the images to NMF, we tried to apply: Gaussian, Median filters.
 But, eventually settled on Median filters as we wanted to get rid of the salt-n-pepper noise.